-Helmets, gloves, and goggles are on your winter sports checklist — but what about mouth guards?
-Do you or your child need to wear a mouth guard for your Arctic athletic activity?
-Here are all of the winter sports that need mouth guards:
+Helmets, gloves, and goggles are synonymous with winter sports — but what else is needed?
+Do you or your child need to wear a mouthguard for your winter athletic activities?
+Here are some common winter sports you need to wear mouthguards for:

-Hockey has a stereotype of players missing teeth.
-Although the NHL does not require players to wear mouthguards, school sports and recreational hockey leagues do.
-Hard contact and flying pucks pose a serious threat to your pearly whites.
-Wearing a mouthguard protects the teeth, gums, and your tongue, too.
+Hockey has a stereotype of players missing teeth, and although the NHL does not require players to wear mouthguards, school and recreational hockey leagues do.
+Hard contact and flying pucks are dangerous; wearing a mouthguard protects your teeth, gums, and tongue.

 SKIING AND SNOWBOARDING